 Northrop Grumman is prime contractor on the James Webb Space Telescope, but its most notable play in the human-spaceflight arena was the Lunar Excursion Module that landed six crews on the surface of the Moon.
 Now, as NASA awaits the outcome of the upcoming U.S. elections to begin laying serious plans for human exploration beyond low Earth orbit, the company is encouraging a step past the International Space Station (ISS) into the space around the Moon, including the second Earth-Moon ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Space Businesses Canâ€™t Wait For Markets To Serve".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Space Businesses Canâ€™t Wait For Markets To Serve".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.